dotnet/designs/accepted/2022/FunctionPointers.md

 +       public virtual Type[] GetFunctionPointerParameterTypes();
 +       public virtual bool IsFunctionPointer { get; }

+        // Should we reverse this and use "IsManagedFunctionPointer" instead?
 +       public virtual bool IsUnmanagedFunctionPointer { get; }

-        // Returns whether the type is a modified type.
-        // A modified type is either:
-        //  - A function pointer obtained though FieldInfo\PropertyInfo\ParametersInfo.GetModified*Type().
-        //  - A function pointer parameter obtained by 'GetFunctionPointerParameterTypes()[index]' from a modified function pointer type.
-+       public virtual bool IsModifiedType { get; }

-        // Updated semantics: if IsModifiedType = true, returns the unmodified type such as `typeof(Int32)`. public virtual bool UnderlyingSystemType { get; }

-        // At least one of these return a non-empty value if IsModifiedType = false.
+        // At least one of these return a non-empty value if a modified type.
 +       public virtual Type[] GetRequiredCustomModifiers();
 +       public virtual Type[] GetOptionalCustomModifiers();